What is Angina? By Dr.Sukhvinder Singh – Cardiologist

 Signs and Symptoms Of Angina

-The main angina symptoms include discomfort and heaviness in the chest.
 A patient feels as if someone is pressing his/her chest or has put a stone on their chest.

-Pain, Burning, tightness, or pressure in the chest is caused by angina.
+Pain, burning, tightness, or pressure in the chest is caused by angina.

-More often, people find it difficult to tell the point of origin of the pain as it is difficult to locate pain arising from inner organs.
+More often, people find it difficult to tell the point of origin of the pain, as it is difficult to locate pain arising from inner organs.

 Other notable signs include fatigue, nausea, light-headedness, weakness, sweating, and shortness of breath.

-Shortness of breath is common among women having diabetes along with dizziness, confusion, and weakness.
+Shortness of breath is common among women having diabetes, along with dizziness, confusion, and weakness.

 If the chest pain does not go away with regular medications within a few minutes, it can be an indicator of a heart attack and needs urgent medical attention.

-Thanks for reading this article, share your comments on this post
+Thanks for reading this article; share your comments on this post

 Leave a Reply